Conspiracy theory (legal term)

-In law, a conspiracy theory is a theory of a case that presents a conspiracy to be considered by a trier of fact.
+A conspiracy theory in the context of law is a theory of a case that presents a conspiracy to be considered by a trier of fact.
 (Note: In popular usage, a 'conspiracy theory' is a theory that invokes a conspiracy without credible evidence.)
 (Note: The phrase 'conspiracy theory' has been used in this sense in court cases since at least 1900.)
 A basic tenet of "traditional 'conspiracy theory'" is that each co-conspirator is liable for acts of co-conspirators "during the existence of and in furtherance of the conspiracy".
 Procedures and proof requirements for conspiracy theory litigation as well as the definition of 'conspiracy' vary by jurisdiction (British, U.S., …) and body of law (criminal, civil, …).
 In civil litigation, it can offer advantages relative to aiding-and-abetting or joint tortfeasor case theories.

 Conspiracy, theory, and conspiracy theory litigation

 In popular usage, the term ‘conspiracy’ means a secret agreement of two or more persons usually to commit a bad act.
 In a broad legal sense, it is an agreement to commit an unlawful act; in British and some American courts, lawful acts finish in an unlawful manner (in British parlance, a ‘conspiracy to injure’; in American, a ‘true conspiracy’) are also included.
 Some states require an overt act.
 (Common law rule does not.)
 Whereas in a criminal conspiracy, the substantive offense is a crime, in civil law, the wrong is most likely a recognized intentional tort.

 A theory of a case (aka ‘case theory’) is “a detailed, coherent, accurate story of what occurred" involving both legal theory (i.e., claims/causes of action or affirmative defenses) and factual theory (i.e., an explanation of how a particular course of events could have happened).

 Particular classes of conspiracy theories address, e.g., antitrust (per Sherman Act, 15 U.S.C. § 1) and RICO.
 (Note: RICO is sometimes seen as an expansion of traditional conspiracy theory.)
 A prominent concept in conspiracy law is Pinkerton liability where a conspiracy theory can be used to hold a co-conspirator liable for a substantive offense committed by another co-conspirator “if the offense was a reasonably foreseeable consequence of the agreement”.
 (Note: Collins v United States citing Wilson–Bey v.
 United States) In civil law, a conspiracy theory 1) exempts co-conspirator testimony from the rule against hearsay; 2) exposes deep-pocket defendants to more liability than available under an aiding-and-abetting theory; 3) can impose joint liability on non-residents of the jurisdiction not liable under joint tortfeasor theory.